IrisShaders/Iris/README.md

 On the other hand, Iris is a native Fabric mod that uses carefully crafted and precise code injections driven by the [Mixin](https://github.com/SpongePowered/Mixin) bytecode patching system.
 Mixin is the bases of the entire Fabric modding community, and is a much more compatible way of patching the game.
 This alone should help alleviate many of the compatibility issue that have plagued OptiFine.

+## Discord
+This project has a discord that can be found here! https://discord.gg/jQJnav2jPu

 ## Credits